Conduct and Ethics Directors

 Failure to comply with this policy will subject the individual with disciplinary action up to, and including, termination of employment.

+Books and Records.
 City’s books, records and accounts shall accurately and fairly reflect the transactions of City in reasonable detail and in accordance with City’s accounting practices and policies.
-No deliberately false or inaccurate entries (such as over billing) shall be made for any reason.
-Discounts, rebates, credits and allowances do not constitute over billing when lawfully granted; the reasons for the grant should be documented in writing in City’s records, including the party requesting the treatment.

 No payment shall be made with the intention or understanding that all or any part of it is to be used for any purpose other than that described by the documents supporting the payment.